 By empowering plus size people to have a collaborative relationship with their care provider and to be proactive with their health throughout pregnancy, we create change!

-Pregnancy for Every Body addresses the increased risks people of size face during pregnancy while also being clear to say (in bold), “most plus-size pregnant women have healthy pregnancies.”
+Pregnancy for Every Body addresses the increased risks people of size face during pregnancy.
+It also clearly states (in bold), “most plus-size pregnant women have healthy pregnancies.”

-There's a focus on BMI, as you'll see on any healthcare site, but also clear messaging stating the following, “BMI is one factor in your healthy pregnancy plan, but it is not the only factor and not even the main factor.”
+There's a focus on BMI, as you'll see on any healthcare site.
+Yet there's also clear messaging stating the following, “BMI is one factor in your healthy pregnancy plan, but it is not the only factor and not even the main factor.”
 It’s about time!

 The Pregnancy for Every Body initiative provides downloadable PDFs.
-People can bring these handouts with them to their prenatal visits to encourage an open and honest dialogue with their care provider.
+People can bring these handouts with them to their prenatal visits.
+This will encourage an open and honest dialogue with their care provider.
 Or better yet, their care provider can already have printed copies ready to share!

 There's also a checklist for care providers that talks about appropriate, respectful language to use when supporting plus size patients, as well as other helpful information.